FAQs

 Other curriculum activities/approach

-Yes, this is often a discussion between the young people and the teachers to decide where to go, what to see and who is going to organise it.
+This is often a discussion between the young people and the teachers to decide where to go, what to see and who is going to organise it.

-DO you use the forest school approach and encourage young people engage in nature?
+Do you use the forest school approach and encourage young people engage in nature?

 Would you create a band if there was enough demand?